gofynd/fdk-client-swift/documentation/application/USER.md

 | body | SendVerificationLinkMobileRequestSchema | yes | Request body |

-Use this API to set a mobile number as primary.
-Primary number is a verified number used for all future communications.
+Sets a mobile number as the primary contact for the user.

 *Returned Response:*